kibatic/datagrid-bundle/README.md

 - Adding a Flex recipe
 - Upgrading to PHP 8
-- Adding Bootstrap 5 theme
+- Remove Bootstrap 4 and Sonata variant
-- Use Symfony UX
 - More column types and template options ?